brooklynrail/brooklynrail-platform/content/events/2020/08/kent-monkman-with-amber-jamilla-musser.md

   Musser for a conversation.
 We'll conclude with a poetry reading from LaTasha
   N. Nevada Diggs.
 people:
+  - person: kent-monkman
+    event_bio: "Kent Monkman is an interdisciplinary Cree visual artist.
+A member of Fisher River Cree Nation in Treaty 5 Territory (Manitoba), he lives and works in Dish With One Spoon Territory (Toronto, Canada).
+Known for his provocative interventions into Western European and American art history, Monkman explores themes of colonization, sexuality, loss, and resilience—the complexities of historic and contemporary Indigenous experiences—across painting, film/video, performance, and installation.
+      Monkman’s gender-fluid alter ego Miss Chief Eagle Testickle often appears in his work as a time-traveling, shape-shifting, supernatural being who reverses the colonial gaze to challenge received notions of history and Indigenous peoples. "
   - person: amber-musser
     event_bio: "Dr. Amber Jamilla Musser PhD is Professor of American Studies at George Washington University.
 She writes about race, sexuality, and